ShubhamWakchaure/Cylinder_Rolling_Animation/README.md

 # Cylinder_Rolling_Animation
-This is the project in mechanical vibration , where how the   motion,position,acceleration small cylinder rolls in the big cylinder is discussed.Its Its motion and state variable changesa are animated using MATLAB
+This is the project in mechanical vibration , where how the   motion,position,acceleration of the small cylinder rolls in the big cylinder is discussed.
+Its motion and state variable changesa are animated using MATLAB